Maira Rodríguez: Miss Venezuela World

-Maira first joined in the Miss Venezuela World 2013 pageant.
+Rodriguez first joined in the Miss Venezuela World 2013 pageant.
 She represented the Distrito Capital state.
 However, she did not place in the pageant.
 The pageant was won by Karen Soto.

 Miss Venezuela 2014

-Maira participated in the "Miss Aragua" where she was selected among the representatives of the state toward the Miss Venezuela.

-Maira represented the state of Amazonas in Miss Venezuela 2014 where she competed with 24 other candidates from different parts of the country.
+Rodriguez represented the state of Amazonas in Miss Venezuela 2014 where she competed with 24 other candidates from different parts of the country.
 Rodriguez won the Miss Venezuela Earth crown and would be the representative of Venezuela in Miss Earth 2014.

 During the "Gala Interactiva de la Belleza" event, she got the "Miss Confianza (Miss Confidence)" award.
 During the finals night, Maira was given the "Miss Elegancia (Miss Elegance)" award.